team-telnyx/webrtc/packages/js/README.md

 ## Examples

-We've included a few [examples to help you get started](https://github.com/team-telnyx/webrtc/tree/main/packages/js/examples).
+We've included a few [examples in vanilla JavaScript (ES6) and React](https://github.com/team-telnyx/webrtc/tree/main/packages/js/examples) to help you get started.

 > _Looking for more examples in React or React Native?
 Check out our React client packages:_
 >